 The highlight of the Over the Rhine tour was getting to see the inside of the Rookwood Pottery studios.
 This business was founded back in 1880 by a pioneering female entrepreneur named Maria Longworth-Nichols.
 Photography is not allowed the studio, but it was a pleasure to meet the artists and hear them talk about how they got into the ceramics business, even if I didn’t get the pleasure of getting to put their faces on Instagram.

 The other piece they are known for its a vaguely Egyptian looking sparkly green cat statue which is currently adorning my side table.
 The tour guide at Rookwood said they sell one of those green cats to almost every person who sees one.
 I blame the sparkles!
 Also cats have the power to hypnotize people, even ceramic cats.
 Everyone knows that.

 One Day in Cincinnati Itinerary

-So now we come to Cincinnati Urban Adventures’ most popular tour: the Nati in a Nutshell.
+So now we come to the most popular part of Cinci, the downtown area.
 This tour introduces you to Cincinnati’s three most popular foods and two of its most popular landmarks.
 We’ll find Oprah’s favorite ice cream and Princess Diana’s hidden tiara, so you know it’s going to be a classy day!

 approximately top 5: One Day in Cincinnati Itinerary

 1) Findlay Market

 Our first stop is Findlay Market, which is the oldest public market in Ohio.
 You can see little pig signs all over the market.
-Sherry said it was because Cincinnati’s nickname used to be Porkopolis.
+My friend said it was because Cincinnati’s nickname used to be Porkopolis.
 That’s the cutest city nickname I have ever heard!
 Also remember that name and be on the look out for pigs all over the city.
 That’s your mission: find Rookwood tiles and pigs.

 Our tasting at the Findlay market was a traditional German oatmeal sausage called goetta.
 (The oatmeal is just the binding; there’s definitely actual meat in the sausage.)
 This truly is a local taste because I have never, never, never seen goetta outside of Cincinnati.